Microbiome Data Analysis Using QIIME2 (MBQM01)

 Other payment options are available please email email@example.com

-Cancellation policy: Cancellations are accepted up to 28 days before the course start date subject to a 25% cancellation fee.
-Cancellations later than this may be considered, contact firstname.lastname@example.org Failure to attend will result in the full cost of the course being charged.
-In the unfortunate event that PRinformatics must cancel this course due to unforeseen circumstances a full refund for the course will be credited.
-However PRinformatics cannot be held responsible for any travel fees, accommodation or other expenses incurred to you as a result of the cancellation.
+PLEASE READ – CANCELLATION POLICY: Cancellations are accepted up to 28 days before the course start date subject to a 25% cancellation fee.
+Cancellations later than this may be considered, contact firstname.lastname@example.org.
+Failure to attend will result in the full cost of the course being charged.
+In the unfortunate event that a course is cancelled due to unforeseen circumstances a full refund of the course fees (and accommodation fees if booked through PR informatics) will be credited.
+However, PR informatics will not be held responsible/liable for any travel fees, accommodation costs or other expenses incurred to you as a result of the cancellation.
+Because of this PR informatics strongly recommends any travel and accommodation that is booked by you or your institute is refundable/flexible and to delay booking your travel and accommodation as close the course start date as economical viable.

 Dr. Yoshiki Vazquez Baeza and Dr. Antonio Gonzalez Pena